-Contact Email: ummay@myumanitoba.ca
+Contact Email: engap@umanitoba.ca Lounge Location: EITC E2-442

 The Engineering Access Student Association (EASA) is the student council that represents the Aboriginal students in the Engineering Access Program (ENGAP).
 The council puts on various events and activities during the school year to promote a welcoming environment for the ENGAP students.